bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq_part1/assignment/index.md

 **If you were to reject any samples with the percentage of unique reads less than 45%, how many samples would you keep?**

-Given that replicate are contiguous (next to each other) in the sample ordering, example the DESeq2 sample-to-sample distance heatmap.
+Given that replicate are contiguous (next to each other) in the sample ordering, examine the DESeq2 sample-to-sample distance heatmap.

 **Can you see the blocks of triplicates clearly?
 Try adjusting the min slider up.
 Does this suggest anything about consistency between replicates?**